microsoft/Kusto-Query-Language/doc/letstatement.md

 | take n
 ```

-The following example binds the name `x` using the `['name']` notion, and then uses it in a tabular expression statement.
+The following example binds the name `some number` using the `['name']` notation, and then uses it in a tabular expression statement.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto